EtheaDev/StyledComponents/README.md

 01 Nov 2022: version 0.9.0 (VCL)
 - First "beta" version

-Thanks to Paulo Alvis "PraButtonStyle component" for the inspiration of StyledButton.
+Thanks to Paulo Alvis "PraButtonStyle component" for the inspiration of my StyledButton.